 - Megaton Punch: The second to last phase of his boss fight in Metal Gear Solid.
 On later difficulties, it's a guaranteed One-Hit Kill.

 - Mistreatment-Induced Betrayal: He didn't truly defect from America until after Operation Intrude N313, but it was made very clear that he was very sore about his country well beforehand due to their denying his lover Gustava Heffner U.S. citizenship, forcing her deportation, and thus being responsible for all the hell she has to endure in her birth country.

 - My Hero Zero: He is known as Null in his youth during MPO (Null is German for Zero).

-- My Master, Right or Wrong: Justified due to Big Boss saving his life twice (arguably three, if one does not count Vietnam and counts the two times he saved him in Portable Ops).
+- My Master, Right or Wrong: Justified due to Big Boss saving his life twice (arguably three, if one does not count Mozambique and counts the two times he saved him in Portable Ops).

 - Mysterious Protector: In Solid as Deepthroat.

 - Nietzsche Wannabe: While he was under the persona of Null, Gray Fox indicated that he saw no point in life, feeling that even if he doesn't kill anyone, they still die anyways, and remarks that the world is "full of death."

 - Obi-Wan Moment: "Snake, we're not tools of the the government or anyone else.
 Fighting was the only thing... the only thing I was good at... but at least I always fought for what I believed in.
 Snake... farewell."

 - Precious Photo: In his sister's locket◊ in 4.